 Then when the mood or hunger strikes, take out about a cup of frozen fruit and place it in your blender.

 Add a cup and a half of your favorite dairy or non-dairy beverage.
-(I use vanilla almond milk.)
+(I use vanilla almond milk which makes it a Vegan Simple Strawberry Banana Smoothie.)
 Puree/Pulse/Liquify everything until the desired consistency.
 If the smoothie is too thin, add a little more fruit, one piece at a time.
 Too thick?
 Add more milk.

 If the smoothie is too thin, add more fruit.
 If it is too thick, add more milk.

 Amount Per Serving:Calories: 206 Total Fat: 5g Saturated Fat: 3g Trans Fat: 0g Unsaturated Fat: 2g Cholesterol: 20mg Sodium: 117mg Carbohydrates: 33g Fiber: 3g Sugar: 29g Protein: 9g

 If the smoothie is too thin, add more fruit.

 If it is too thick, add more milk.